Spin42/eventually_tracker/README.md

 end
 ```

-Add `track_action` to the controllers that you want to track.
+Add `track_action` to the controllers that you want to track and the actions will be automatically stored in `config.queues`.

 ```ruby
 class MessagesController < ApplicationController